magus/gowalk/README.md

 - promisify `AppleHealthKit.initHealthKit` and `AppleHealthKit.saveSteps`

-- background tasks are out (not easily possible)
+- background tasks are out (on ios can only run every 10 min)
 - instead we will capture a start time and store in a local db
 - render a timer that shows distance walked
-- periodically (when app is open) write out steps / healthkit activity

 - app user flow
   - open app, select egg, adjust distance if necessary (e.g. 2.3/10km)
   - backwards calculate time to walk remaining distance i.e. ~7.7km
   - create timer displaying walk progress, animated bar or something
   - setup a future notification to alert phone/user when finished walking
+  - once an egg is finished, generate the distance
+  - if writing at once does not work
+    - periodically (when app is open) write out steps / healthkit activity
     - while app is active, periodically log walking activity in 1-10 min intervals or something

 # updating